loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 **Format(Format\_string, Expression [, ...
 Expression])**

-* Format\_string - string expression of the special type
+* Format\_string - string expression of the special type.
 * Expression - arbitrary string expression.

 Returns the list of expressions in the given format.